 Collectively, the molecular diagnostics and molecular infectious disease laboratories receive over 100,000 specimens annually.
 During rotations in these laboratories, the fellow will gain experience in a plethora of testing platforms and will actively participate in ongoing personalized medicine initiatives at the institution involving tumor molecular profiling and predictive pharmacogenetics testing.

-For fellowships starting July 1, 2023, applications will be accepted starting April 2021 and interviews will be on a rolling basis starting in July 2021 until the position is filled.
+For fellowships starting July 1, 2024, applications will be accepted until the position is filled.

 Interested applicants should submit a cover letter, Vanderbilt application*, CV, personal statement, and three letters of recommendation, and ECFMG certificate (if applicable) to: